arontier/software/README.md

 ### Changing password

-If you want to change the certificate password, *connect to company network first* (you do so in the office or with OpenVPN connection) and type one of the followigs in the browser address bar (don't click!):
+If you want to change the certificate password, *connect to company network first* (you do so in the office or with OpenVPN connection) and type one of the following in the browser address bar (don't click!):

 * http://192.168.10.1 (if the certificate filename starts with `fw-head-office` or `seoul`) or
 * https://192.168.40.2:10443 (if the certificate filename starts with `fw-enchanters`) or